How to Measure

-We now offer complimentary hardware with every order, but if you are still interested in acquiring your own, we recommend your barn door hardware should be at least double the width of your door frame.
+We recommend your barn door hardware should be at least double the width of your door frame.
 So, if your opening is 34” wide, your hardware should be at least 68” wide rounded up to the nearest foot.

 Clearance is the distance between the top of your door opening to the ceiling.
 If you have over 8” of clearance most of the regular sliding barn door hardware will fit your opening.
 If you have less, you will need to pay attention to the clearance specifications when acquiring hardware.

 Understanding Your Type Of Door

 The most common barn door is the Single or Flat Track.
 This door is able to slide along its track left or right.
 The Single is great for large and small openings as long as you have enough room to open the door to one side.